torvalds/linux/Documentation/mm/memory-model.rst

 SPARSEMEM
 =========

-SPARSEMEM is the most versatile memory model available in Linux and it is the only memory model that supports several advanced features such as hot-plug and hot-remove of the physical memory, alternative memory maps for non-volatile memory devices and deferred initialization of
+SPARSEMEM is the most versatile memory model available in GNU/Linux and it is the only memory model that supports several advanced features such as hot-plug and hot-remove of the physical memory, alternative memory maps for non-volatile memory devices and deferred initialization of